Skip to main content

 Border gradient with border-radius

 Save this code for the future!
-It will be the easiest way to add a gradient coloration to borders while having rounded corners.
+It's the easiest way to add a gradient coloration to borders while having rounded corners.
+No need for an extra element or pseudo-element and you have a transparent background!

 CSS gradient border with border-radius